 Mr. Perles also has extensive experience in foreign commercial negotiations in Africa, Asia and Latin America.
 He has performed legal risk assessments for United States companies planning international ventures, arbitration proceedings and settlement negotiations in a multi-forum contract disputes.

 Mr. Perles frequently lectures at law schools and to groups of lawyers about his practice.
 He has lectured to law students and lawyers at the University of Chicago, American University, Harvard University, University of California at Hastings, the University of Michigan, Stanford University, and business schools at the Sophia International University School of Business in Tokyo Japan and Stanford University.
+Mr. Perles has taught a course that explores the complex jurisdictional issues arising in the field of anti-terrorism litigation at the William & Mary Law School for several years.
 Most recently, Mr. Perles has given several lectures on the evolution of anti-terrorism civil litigation at several conferences for national crime victims’ groups.

 Mr. Perles is actively involved in a charitable foundation established by his family and in terrorist victim issues.
 He was honored with the Rabbinical Alliance of America’s Humanitarian Award of 1997, the 1976 Recipient of the Symbol of Hokaido Medal, in Sapporo, Japan and the Brandeis Award from the American Jewish Congress in 2003.